 Mileage logging is no exception: if you had claimed a business mileage tax deduction that the IRS rejected, you have to get your trips together in 30 days.

-If you think ahead, you can easily fix this mistake if you have a solid Google-made backup of your past trips.
+If you think ahead, you can easily fix this mistake – as long as you have a solid Google-made backup of your trips.

 No Trips?
 No Problem

 If you don’t have enough miles to back your mileage tax deduction claim, use MileageWise’s Past Mileage Recovery function to assemble your mileage log based on your existing trips, clients’ locations, odometer readings, and other driving habits that can help put these trips together.

 While this is great for an emergency situation, we recommend you start creating a mileage log backup right now, even if you have a bulletproof mileage tracker app like MileageWise, which records all these trips.

 For this kind of backup, we suggest the easiest method: Google Location History.

 IMPORTANT: This method does not replace the daily usage of a piece of mileage logging software such as MileageWise, but gives you an extra backup in a cloud that can save you thousands of dollars when transformed into a real mileage log.